-If you live with a chronic condition, I can almost guarantee that you would have heard a long list of random ‘remedies’ and ‘cures’ from people not qualified to give them.
-You will likely also have experienced the feeling that your illness is being diminished because so many people don’t take it seriously.
+If you live with a chronic condition, I bet you've heard a long list of "remedies" and "cures" from those unqualified to give them.
+These same people may have dismissed your illness to your face and/or refused to take it seriously.

 A migraine isn’t just a headache.